MotoAcidic/OmniXEP/src/omnicore/doc/rpc-api.md

 Creates and sends a funded simple send transaction.

-All bitcoins from the sender are consumed and if there are bitcoins missing, they are taken from the specified fee source.
+All xeps from the sender are consumed and if there are xeps missing, they are taken from the specified fee source.
 Change is sent to the fee source!

 **Arguments:**